 - 1. That NIRC consider remaking its Advisory Committee structure through the establishment of four Council Committees:

 - Services

 - Planning & Environment

 - Finance & Corporate Services

 - Economic Development

-- 2. That input to these committees be provided for interest groups and individuals on invitation ensuring the opportunity for community engagement into Council's strategic and policy development processes.
+- 2. That input to these committees be provided for interest groups and individuals on invitation ensuring the opportunity for community engagement into NIRC's strategic and policy development processes.

-6.1.1.6 COUNCILLOR CONDUCT
+6.1.1.7 COUNCILLOR CONDUCT

-The Operational Plan report states that Council failed to adopt a Code of Conduct by the prescribed date and therefore as provided by the legislation, the standard model provided under the Act automatically applies.
+The Operational Plan report (Q4 2020) states that the Council failed to adopt a Code of Conduct by the prescribed date and therefore as provided by the legislation, the standard model provided under the Act automatically applies.